 For nominations that don’t quite make the cut to be an award’s finalist, but are still deemed excellent from our judging panel, we will present you with a Certificate of Excellence to mark your outstanding efforts in improving and transforming local public services.

 If you have been awarded with an iESE Certificate of Excellence 2022, these will be posted out to you after our awards event.
 We will be in touch to ask if you would be willing to participate in an online showcase of your work.

-Click on the button below to see last year’s award winners.
+Click on the button below to see how you can apply for the iESE Awards 2023.

 If you have a question about the iESE Awards 2022, please click on the button below or email us directly at email@example.com .